64kramsystem/personal_notes/topics/aws.md

 - it can take up to 48 hours for an expired item to be deleted; in the meanwhile, searches must explicitly add a condition

 There is a TTL preview in the console, but didn't yield any value when tried it.

+## WAF

+The simplest way to configure a "log mode", is to allow non-matching rules, and enable the Cloudfront logging, then, cloud in Log Insights:

+    stats count() as requestCount by httpRequest.uri
+    | filter terminatingRuleId = "Default_Action"
+    | sort requestCount desc